Feature engineering in data science

 - D = number of bikes that were rented in each of the previous 12 weeks at the same hour and the same day

-Besides feature set A, which already exist in the original raw data, the other three sets of features are created through the feature engineering process.
+Besides feature set A, which already exists in the original raw data, the other three sets of features are created through the feature engineering process.
 Feature set B captures recent demand for the bikes.
 Feature set C captures the demand for bikes at a particular hour.
 Feature set D captures demand for bikes at particular hour and particular day of the week.
 The four training datasets each includes feature set A, A+B, A+B+C, and A+B+C+D, respectively.

 In the Azure Machine Learning experiment, these four training datasets are formed via four branches from the pre-processed input dataset.
-Except the left most branch, each of these branches contains an Execute R Script module, in which a set of derived features (feature set B, C, and D) are respectively constructed and appended to the imported dataset.
+Except the leftmost branch, each of these branches contains an Execute R Script module, in which the derived features (feature set B, C, and D) are respectively constructed and appended to the imported dataset.
 The following figure demonstrates the R script used to create feature set B in the second left branch.

-The comparison of the performance results of the four models are summarized in the following table.
 The best results are shown by features A+B+C. Note that the error rate decreases when additional feature set are included in the training data.
-It verifies our presumption that the feature set B, C provide additional relevant information for the regression task.
+It verifies the presumption that the feature set B, C provide additional relevant information for the regression task.
 But adding the D feature does not seem to provide any additional reduction in the error rate.